digas99/wanikani-kanji-highlighter/README.md

 You can see the list of blacklisted sites in *Settings*, within the extension popup.

 ### Settings:
-On the extension popup, you will find the app settings.
+By clicking in the gear icon in the main page of the extension popup, you will find the app settings.
 - **Kanji Details Popup**
   - **Activated:** show the popup with the details of a highlighted kanji, when hover over it
 - **Extension Icon**
   - **Kanji Counter:** show the number of highlighted Kanji in the page, on the icon of the extension
 - **Highlight Style:** choose how do you want the kanji to be highlighted
+- **Appearance:** customize the color of several features in the app (highlight, kanji cards, etc...)
 - **Danger Section**
   - **Clear Cache:** clear local data storage.
 This will not affect your WaniKani account!